All Honors College students are required to complete HONS 110 Honors Academic Writing during their first year in the Honors College.

 An accelerated introduction to the practices necessary for successful college writing at the quality expected of Honors College students.
 Taken during a student’s first year.
 This course satisfies the requirements for ENGL 110.
 Students may not receive credit for both.

 *This course fulfills the College’s General Education First Year Writing requirement

-*course offerings and teaching format subject to change
+*Please note that Spring 2022 course offerings are tentative, and are subject to change